-- RATIONALE: The life insurance proceeds would be included in book income but not in taxable income.
-Therefore, a subtraction is required to reconcile book income to taxable income.
-The other items are additions on Schedule M-1. - 86.
-During the current year, Skylark Company had operating income of \$420,000 and operating expenses of \$250,000.
+- 86. During the current year, Skylark Company had operating income of \$420,000 and operating expenses of \$250,000.
 In addition, Skylark had a long-term capital loss of \$20,000, and a charitable contribution of \$5,000.
 How does Toby, the sole owner of Skylark Company, report this information on his individual income tax return under following assumptions? - a.
-Skylark is an LLC, and Toby does not withdraw any funds from the company during the year. - b.
+Skylark is an LLC, and Toby does not withdraw any funds from the company during the year.

+- b.
 Skylark is an S corporation, and Toby does not withdraw any funds from the company during the year. - c.
 Skylark is a regular (C) corporation, and Toby does not withdraw any funds from the company during the year.

-- a.
-A single-member LLC is taxed as a proprietorship.
-Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation applies to the LTCL. - b.
+- A single-member LLC is taxed as a proprietorship.
+Consequently, Toby reports the a. \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
+The capital loss limitation may apply to the LTCL depending on Toby's other capital gains and losses, if any. - b.
 Income, deductions, gains, and losses of an S corporation flow through to the shareholders.
 Separately stated items (e.g., LTCL and charitable contribution) retain their character at the shareholder level.
 Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation applies to the LTCL. - c.
-Shareholders of a regular (C) corporation report income from the corporation to the extent of dividends received.
+The capital loss limitation may apply to the LTCL. - Shareholders of a regular (C) corporation report income from the corporation to the extent of dividends received.
 Therefore, Toby does not report any of Skylark's operating profit, long-term capital loss, or charitable contribution on his individual return.
 [Skylark Company would report taxable income of \$165,000 (\$170,000 operating profit \$5,000 charitable contribution) on its corporate return (Form 1120).
 The net capital loss of \$20,000 is not deductible in the current year; rather, the loss is carried back three years and forward five years (as STCL).]

 - 87. Amber Company has \$100,000 in net income in the current year before deducting any compensation or other payment to its sole owner, Alfredo.
 Assume that Alfredo is in the 33% marginal tax bracket.
-Discuss the tax aspects of each of the following independent arrangements.
+Discuss the tax aspects of each of the following independent situations.
 (Assume that any salaries are reasonable in amount and ignore any employment tax considerations.) - a.
 Alfredo operates Amber Company as a proprietorship. - b.
 Alfredo incorporates Amber Company and pays himself no salary and no dividend. - c.
 Alfredo incorporates Amber Company and pays himself a \$50,000 salary and a dividend of \$42,500 (\$50,000 \$7,500 corporate income tax).

 ANSWER: a.
-Alfredo's tax on \$100,000 at 33% \$33,000 b.
-Amber's tax on \$100,000 at corporate rates \$22,250 c.
-Amber's tax on \$50,000 at corporate rates \$ 7,500 Alfredo's tax on \$42,500 dividend distributed at 15% 6,375 Alfredo's tax on \$50,000 salary at 33% 16,500 Total tax \$30,375
+Alfredo's tax on \$100,000 at 33% \$33,000

+b.
+Amber's tax on \$100,000 at corporate rates \$22,250

+c.
+Amber's tax on \$50,000 at corporate rates \$7,500 Alfredo's tax on \$42,500 dividend distributed at 15% 6,375

+Alfredo's tax on \$50,000 salary at 33% 16,500 Total tax \$30,375

-- 88. During the current year, Maroon Company had \$125,000 net profit from operations.
+88. During the current year, Maroon Company had \$125,000 net income from operations.
 Belinda, the sole owner of Maroon, is in the 33% marginal tax bracket.
 Determine the combined tax burden for Maroon and Belinda under the following independent situations.
-(Ignore any employment taxes.) - a.
+(Ignore any employment taxes.)

+- a.
 Maroon Company is a C corporation and all of its after-tax income is distributed to Belinda. - b.
 Maroon Company is a proprietorship and all of its after-tax income is withdrawn by Belinda. - c.
 Maroon Company is an S corporation and all of its after-tax income is distributed to Belinda.